 B’s kindergarten class has been working on how-to writing, and she’s been pestering me about letting her help write a how-to blog post.
 So this one is mostly her, with a bit of help.

-- Felt planter (we used THIS ONE from amazon).
-Ours has 12 pockets, but you can also get tall skinny ones, etc.
+- Felt pocket planter (Ours has 12 pockets, but you can also get tall skinny ones, etc.)

 - potting soil